joomla/cross-cms-compliance/README.md

 ## About the proposed coalition

 At Drupal Europe in September 2018, contributors from various CMS privacy initiatives met together and compared notes from our respective experiences in a friendly, mutually supportive setting.
-We realised that although our work is structured very differently from code, structure, and project governance perspectives, we had, as someone once said, more in common that that which divided us.
+We realised that although our work is structured very differently from code, structure, and project governance perspectives, we had more in common that that which divided us.

 This led us to agree to put in [a proposal to the Drupal project to formally support the group.](https://www.drupal.org/project/ideas/issues/3009356).
 The group would then be hosted and run through the Drupal project structure for everyday administrative support.
 In our proposal, Chris Teitzel stated:

 "The idea is that through collaboration, the open source community can help shape the online community into one that values the user’s data and privacy through a positive and proactive approach to building guidelines, policies, and tools, rather than a negative and responsive approach to compliance as a legal obligation.